Toward the End of Time: Plot summary

 Deirdre leaves Ben for Phil, and Gloria returns.
 Ben is relieved that he did not shoot Gloria, and admits that the house and garden flourish under her influence.
 Spin is killed by a group of younger children who set up house in the woods behind Ben's house and supplant Spin and Phil in the collection business.
-Ben helps them establish local legitimacy in exchange for commissions on their earnings and sexual favors from their young female companion, Doreen.
+Ben helps them establish local legitimacy in exchange for commissions on their earnings and sexual favors from their companion, Doreen.